5 Places Giving Away Free Treats On National Donut Day

 Donut or doughnut?
 No matter who you choose to spell it, Friday, Jun 1 is National Donut Day, and that means plenty of tasty freebies for pastry lovers.
-Plus, there are a surprising number of non-donut treats available as well.
+Plus, there is a surprising number of non-donut treats available as well.

 USA Today reported that the holiday, established in 1938, initially honored The Salvation Army Donut Lassies.
 They served the round pastries to soldiers during the first World War.